-Facts About Student Living All Students Will Relate To
+House-Sharing Problems All Students Will Relate to

-02 September 2016 • 3 min read
+02 September 2016 • 4 min read

 Moving into student accommodation can be a shock to the system.
-Leaving behind the home comforts of freshly ironed clothes, an empty rubbish bin and the ease of a dishwasher can all get pretty overwhelming.
+Leaving behind the home comforts of freshly ironed clothes, an empty rubbish bin, and the ease of a dishwasher can all get pretty overwhelming.
 You'll miss the guarantee of a hot meal, peace and quiet, and clean clothes when leaving home.

 ALL of the washing up